The Bankrate promise

-How long you should keep mortgage documents?
+How long should you keep mortgage statements?

 - Deed – The deed indicates your ownership of the home and is signed by you and the seller, explains real estate investor Warner Quiroga, president and owner of Prestige Home Buyers in Long Island, New York.
 “The main job of a deed is to move the legal rights of a property from one person or business to another,” he explains.

 - Home inspection report – A detailed report from a professional home inspector with notes indicating your home’s condition, including possible issues.